jrvanhulzen/project11/README.md

 # project11
-Project 11 python software
+Project 11 software for raspberrypi

-Software has been created and updated using varios open source projects Main contributer Jari Dekker, Jan van Hulzen
+Software has been created, modified and updated using various open source projects and code snippets.

+Main contributer changes Jari Dekker, Jan van Hulzen

 Install on raspberry pi using